andrewrossmann/max-wonkage/wireframes/02-onboarding-flow.md

 └─────────────────────────────────────────────────────────────────────────────┘

 ┌─────────────────────────────────────────────────────────────────────────────┐
-│ Welcome to Curricoolio!                                                    │
+│ Welcome to Max Wonkage!                                                    │
 │                                                                             │
 │ Let's create your personalized learning journey.
 First, tell us about      │ │ your available time.                                                        │